itsschwer/ror2-experimental/_experimental/README.md

 ## debugging

+### patches
+- no drop pods
+- all damage to players is non-lethal

 ### spawn a command cube
 use keys `F6`–`F12` to spawn a command cube with:
 - `F6`: all void items